godotengine/godot-website/README.md

   - Every `.sql` and `.sh` file from that directory will be automatically executed when building the container.
 - Using a terminal, or another command-line environment, go to the `./docker` folder and execute the following command.
   - You can replace `"godot-website"` with anything else to help you identify this project in your Docker manager.
-  - In the future you can use the `./docker/restart.sh` script to rebuild containers.
+  - In the future, you can use the `./docker/restart.sh` script to rebuild containers.

 ```
 docker-compose -p "godot-website" up --build -d --force-recreate